Garo: Makai no Hana: Prologue

-Approximately 20 years ago, two major events would happen that would bring about the convergence of two knights: the disappearance of Raiga's parents and the death of a priestess.
+Approximately 20 years ago, two major events would happen that would bring about the convergence of two knights: the disappearance of Raiga's parents and the death of a Makai Priestess.
 When Raiga was 6 years old, Kouga and Kaoru had a family outing when an inter-dimensional portal opened and took away Kaoru.
 Unwilling to lose his wife, Kouga decided to jump through the portal as well.
 Kouga promised Raiga he will find Kaoru and return home one day.

-Separate from events, a pregnant Makai Priestess was attacked by a horror and was being possessed.
-Unwilling to allow her baby to be devoured, the priestess endowed her child with the power to seal horrors.
+Separate from events, a pregnant Makai Priestess was attacked by a Horror and was being possessed.
+Unwilling to allow her baby to be devoured, the priestess endowed her child with the power to seal Horrors.
 While her mother died, the baby lived and the priests would realize the infant has a darkness vault inside of her.
-Priest Shido would name her Mayuri and placed magical spells upon her to protect Mayuri from her container becoming unstable.
-Treated only as a magical tool, she is sealed away and placed in slumber unless needed to seal unique dark entities.
+Priest Shidou would name her Mayuri and placed magical spells upon her to protect Mayuri from her container becoming unstable.
+Treated only as a Madōgu, she is sealed away and placed in slumber unless needed to seal unique dark entities.

 About 4 years after Kouga's disappearance, Raiga would resolve to train himself as the next Garo.
-It was around this time that he would encounter Priestess Akari, the lover to Eiji Busujima (Senatorial Knight, Giru the Heretic Bone Knight, and leader of the Shadow Knights).
+It was around this time that he would encounter Priestess Akari, the lover to Eiji Busujima (Senatorial Makai Knight, Giru the Heretic Bone Knight, and leader of the Shadowfolk Makai Knights).
 Although a brief meeting, Raiga gave Akari a bell that represented a sound of light.
 Sadly, Akari would die not long.
 Suffering from a terminal disease, Eiji watched as Akari faded away.
 Unwilling to let her go, Eiji accessed Mayuri and placed Akari's soul within Mayuri's container until he can figure a means to bring back her body.
 He believes if he can reunite Akari's soul and body together, he can resurrect her.
 However, it wouldn't happen for years to come.

-Upon Raiga's 10th birthday, Silver Knight Zero arrived to fulfill his promise to Kouga.
+Upon Raiga's 10th birthday, Rei Suzumura arrived to fulfill his promise to Kouga.
 Rei promised to train Raiga to become a Makai Knight if he doesn't return.
 After verifying his resolve, Zero accepted Raiga as his disciple and made him a full fledged knight.
 After all of his trials, Raiga entered the Tower of Heroic Spirits (the tower that houses the Garo armor) to earn the right to succeed as the next Garo.
-To his surprise, the guardian spirits denied him the armor because Kouga still wears it.
+To his surprise, the heroic spirits denied him the armor because Kouga still wears it.
 Shocked to realize his father still lives, the spirits told him Kouga relinquishes the armor to him and allows Raiga to begin his journey as the next Garo.